rabilmomin/COSC-4337-Data-Science-2/Project (Classifying Satellite Images as Trees or NoTrees)/README.md

 This is the code and dataset for a group data science 2 project.

-Group members are
+Group members:
 Charles Abdo
 Rabil Momin

-A google slideshow was created to present our findings to the class.
+A google slideshow created to present our findings to the class.

 https://docs.google.com/presentation/d/1JRznENQlxkU9PmYPGXMAy1eMrYwI2_iajc2IZgeUny0/edit?usp=sharing

-The video presentation that was used for presenting.
+The video was used for presenting to class.

 https://youtu.be/V-huPsneuJo